firebase/firebase-js-sdk/docs-devsite/auth.md

 This makes it easy for a user signing in to specify whether their session should be remembered or not.
 It also makes it easier to never persist the `Auth` state for applications that are shared by other users or have sensitive data.

-This method has no effect in Node.js.
+This method does not work in a Node.js environment.

 <b>Signature:</b>